djstevenson/songs-to-the-siren-swift-static/input/song/SongToTheSiren/article.md

 ### Other versions

 The song has seen many covers over the years, from ^link(robert-plant) to ^link(hmhb), from ^link(george-michael) to ^link(wolf-alice).
-George Michael follows the This Mortal Coil version so closely he even gets the same lyrics wrong (it should be "were you fox when I was hare?").
+George Michael follows the This Mortal Coil version so closely he even gets the same lyrics wrong (it should be “were you fox when I was hare?”).

 Robert Plant’s take on the song is a spectacular error of judgement.
 It’s truly appalling.

 The versions by Wolf Alice and ^link(sinead) are my favourites after This Mortal Coil.
 O’Connor’s version was released on a 2010 compilation of music from Irish Artists, before appearing as a bonus track on the iTunes release of How About I Be Me (and You Be You)?